JamesRamm/tucluster/README.rst

         path described by ``fid``.
 This is a url-safe base64 encoding of a folder path as can be retrieved from a successful task result (for output folders) or a model, which returns the input folder location as a fid.

-:``/users``:
-        - GET: Returns a list of all users that have been created.
-A user is represented by an email address.
-        - POST: Create a new user by submitting an email address.

 Licence
 --------